abhinavdabral/abhinavdabral.github.io/about.md

 permalink: /about/
 ---

-Professionally I am a software engineer, specialized in front-end development using ReactJS.
+Professionally, I am a software engineer, specialized in front-end development using ReactJS.
 I am currently working with an awesome team at [Certa](https://getcerta.com), building a product that's being used by Fortune 500 companies.

 ## Motivation behind this site